-- ACH transfer: ACH transfers, also referred to as eChecks, are the preferred option for bettors with checking accounts, as they feature solid limits and high acceptance rates.
-Many casino and sportsbook operators may have this listed as VIP Preferred, an ACH service offered by the Global Payments company (a common partner for online gambling sites.)
+- ACH transfer: ACH transfers, also referred to as eChecks, are the preferred option for bettors with checking accounts, as they feature solid limits and easy transactions.
+Many casino and sportsbook operators have this listed as VIP Preferred, an ACH service offered by the Global Payments company (a common partner for online gambling sites.)
 With ACH transfers, funds are available instantly, although may not be taken from your bank right away.
-This will likely be among the most common depositing options used, and should be available on every site.
+Sometimes also referred to as eChecks, this option tends to be among the most common depositing options used, and is available on every site.

-- Online bill pay: This is another common checking option, that is nearly as good as an ACH transfer pending you have both activated the feature with your bank (many but not all offer it).
+- Online bill pay: This is another common checking option and is nearly as good as an ACH transfer, pending you have activated the feature with your bank (many but not all offer it).
 Transactions may or may not be slower than eChecks.

 Best bet?
-We have to go with ACH transfers on this one, as they generally allow for higher limits and wider acceptance.
+We have to go with ACH transfers on this one, as they generally allow for higher limits and are quickly processed via an experienced payment processor in the gambling industry.
 Not only that, but online banking transfers require you to login to your bank via a portal from the online gambling site.
-It’s not the biggest deal in the world, but players will notice those few extra keystrokes compared to ACH transfers, which simply task players with entering their account info exactly once.
+It’s not the biggest hassle, but players will notice those few extra keystrokes compared to ACH transfers, which simply require that they enter their account info exactly once.

-- PayPal: Likely the most popular eWallet in the U.S., PayPal was not initially a deposit option when many existing NJ online casinos launched, much to the detriment of the industry.
-After spreadly slowly, PayPal is now nearly everywhere, and will likely be available for most PA sites.
-Transfers are fast and limits tend to be high, making this probably by far the easiest option for existing PayPal users.
+- PayPal: The most popular eWallet in the U.S., PayPal was not initially a deposit option when online casinos began launching in NJ, much to the detriment of the industry.
+After spreading slowly, PayPal is now nearly everywhere in both PA and NJ.
+Transfers are fast and limits tend to be high, making this by far the easiest option for existing PayPal users.
 One small limitation is that the email on your PayPal account should match the one used on the casino or sportsbook account.

 Best bet?
 PayPal and it’s not even close, that is, unless you’re trying to get a whopping amount of money (more than $5,000) onto an online gambling site all at once.
 Most aren’t.